Meghan Mogensen, the director of the , has an Aug. 23 hearing in Fairfax County General District Court.

 Animal Control Officers were alerted in January to a situation at the facility, at 1228 Hunter Mill Road in Vienna, after an employee complained of suspicious circumstances surrounding the death of an adult wallaby.

 On Jan.
 26, officers opened an investigation relating to allegations of improper treatment of injured animals and improper use of euthanasia drugs.
 A search warrant was executed on Feb.
 16.

-According to the search warrant, an employee told a police officer he had put the wallaby (similar to a small kangaroo) in a crate.
+, an employee told a police officer he had put the wallaby (similar to a small kangaroo) in a crate.
 He later observed the empty crate next to a water spigot with a five gallon bucket of water.